The Serpent: What Happened to Ajay Chowdhury and Marie-Andrée Leclerc - TheNewsTrace

 He was final seen after he travelled to Malaysia with Sobhraj and Marie-Andree in 1976.
 Although Sobhraj’s confederate was reportedly as soon as seen in Germany, the sighting was by no means verified.
 His stays have by no means been discovered and his case stays open.

-Did Marie-Andree (Monique) ever assist the authorities observe Charles down or activate him in any means?
+Did Marie-Andree (Monique) ever assist the authorities observe Charles down or activate him in any manner?

-She stayed loyal to him to the top of her (quick) life, testifying in his protection at his homicide trial in India.
-After they have been each imprisoned in Delhi, she was ultimately allowed to go away the nation on compassionate grounds as she was affected by ovarian most cancers.
-She died in Canada in 1984 at simply 38 years outdated, after writing her story within the ebook “Je reviens” (I’ll Be Again).
+She stayed loyal to him to the tip of her (brief) life, testifying in his protection at his homicide trial in India.
+After they had been each imprisoned in Delhi, she was ultimately allowed to go away the nation on compassionate grounds as she was affected by ovarian most cancers.
+She died in Canada in 1984 at simply 38 years previous, after writing her story within the ebook “Je reviens” (I’ll Be Again).

 Add Comment